Jeff Purvis: Busch Series career

 Purvis and Finch looked toward 1997 with high hopes, but Finch informed Purvis that the team could not run a full season without solid sponsorship.
-After running the first four races, and only a 9th at Daytona to show for it, Finch and Purvis parted.
+After running the first four races, and only a ninth at Daytona to show for it, Finch and Purvis parted.
 Purvis went and teamed with Larry Lockamy to drive the No. 28 Opryland Chevy for a handful of races.
-At Nashville Speedway USA, Purvis made his first start in the No. 28 and showed off with a 4th-place finish.
-Back at Myrtle Beach, Purvis started 2nd and finished 8th.
+At Nashville Speedway USA, Purvis made his first start in the No. 28 and showed off with a fourth place finish.
+Back at Myrtle Beach, Purvis started second and finished eighth.
 Meanwhile, Finch was finalizing his deal to get Purvis back.
 At Homestead-Miami, Purvis debuted the No. 4 Lance Snacks Chevy, but finished 38th in the race.
 Despite only running ten races, the three top-10s allowed Purvis to finish 44th in points.

-Lance Snacks was on board with Purvis and Finch for a full 1998, and the season started off well.
-Purvis started 4th, and finished 2nd at Daytona.
-He had 5 other top-5s, including the Milwaukee, where he started on the pole and finished 3rd.
-An incident at South Boston cost Purvis any chance of finishing in the top 10 in points.
+Lance Snacks was on board with Purvis and Finch for a full season in 1998, and the season started off well.
+Purvis started fourth, and finished second at Daytona.
+He had five other top-fives, including the Milwaukee, where he started on the pole and finished third.
+An incident at South Boston cost Purvis any chance of finishing in the top-ten in points.
 Mark Green and Purvis had been racing hard, making contact several times.
 After Green spun Purvis out, Purvis rammed Green's car on pit road.
-That forced him out of the race and out of 4 races due to suspension.
+That forced him out of the race and out of four races due to suspension.
 Matt Hutter and Nathan Buttke took his place.
-Following his return, Purvis finished in the top 10 four straight times, allowing him to finish 15th in points despite missing 5 races.
+Following his return, Purvis finished in the top-ten four straight times, allowing him to finish 15th in points despite missing five races.

 In 1999, Purvis moved to Diamond Ridge Motorsports.
-He had two less top-5s than in 1998, but two more top-10s, as well as being able to run every race.
-A 3rd place at Talladega was his best finish of 1999, but the consistency allowed for Purvis to finish 6th in points, bettering his 1996 standing.
+He had two less top-fives than in 1998, but two more top-tens, as well as being able to run every race.
+A third place at Talladega was his best finish of 1999, but the consistency allowed for Purvis to finish sixth in points, bettering his 1996 standing.
 Even with the solid 1999, Purvis's job was in jeopardy.